dineshannayya/usb1_host/README.md

-### USB 1.1 Host Controller
+### USB 1.1 Host Controller + PHY

-This IP core is a cutdown USB host controller which allows communications with full-speed (12mbps) USB devices.
+This IP core is a cutdown USB host controller + Phy which allows communications with full-speed (12mbps) USB devices.

 The IP is accessed via an WishBone slave register interface for control, status and data.